 To be eligible to receive the award, potential candidates must identify how the award funds should be distributed to the co-authors of a paper.
 The committee understands that many of the best papers are produced by the collaboration among researchers, often from different institutions.
 Award monies to authors employed by academic institutions will be awarded directly to those authors’ institutions for the sole use by the authors for purposes relating directly to the development of the research outlined in the paper.
 If an author changes institutions within a year of receiving the award, the remaining award funds may be transferred to that institution.
 Award monies to authors employed independently or by corporations will be given directly to the authors.

-All submissions will be made online via the web form, which will be available soon at the Paper Submission Policies and Instructions.
+All submissions will be made online via the web form.